Chapter 7 bankruptcy help

 How does Chapter 7 affect my credit score?

-Filing for Chapter 7 can significantly impact your credit score.
+Filing for Chapter 7 can significantly impact your credit score at first.
 It typically lowers the score temporarily due to the record of bankruptcy on your credit report.
 This entry remains visible for up to 10 years.
 However, responsible financial habits post-bankruptcy can help improve your score over time.

 What debts can be discharged under Chapter 7?